rage/programming-23/data/part-2/3-combining-conditions.md

 ## Logical operators

 You can combine conditions with the logical operators `and` and `or`.
-The operator `and` specifies that all conditions must be true at the same time.
-The operator `or` specifies that at least one of the conditions must be true.
+The operator `and` specifies that all the given conditions must be true at the same time.
+The operator `or` specifies that at least one of the given conditions must be true.

-For example the condition `number >= 5 and number <= 8` determines that `number` must simultaneously be at least 5 and at most 8.
+For example, the condition `number >= 5 and number <= 8` determines that `number` must simultaneously be at least 5 and at most 8.
 That is, it must be between 5 and 8.

 ```python
 number = int(input("Please type in a number: "))